 It's great to know what the goals should be, however, how do we achieve those goals on a regular basis?

 If you are just starting a fitness routine or you have more than 100 pounds to lose, be sure to talk to your doctor prior to starting a new routine.
-If you struggle to lose weight, Beebe General and Bariatric Surgery may be able to help.
+If you struggle to lose weight, Beebe's medical weight-loss team may be able to help.
 Learn more about your weight-loss surgery options.

 Here are some strategies to motivate you and keep you on the path to achieving your health and wellness goals: